Elyanna: Career

 In 2021, she performed alongside Alnajjar at his concert in Amman, Jordan the following month.
 In January 2022, she collaborated with Tunisian artist, Balti, on the track "Ghareeb Alay."
 In March 2022, she released her second EP, Elyanna II, via UAM.
 The collection features the single "Al Kawn Janni Maak" (an Arabic version of "La Vie en rose").
 Its music video was directed by Caroline "Chuck" Grant, the sister of Lana Del Rey, who ultimately got involved in the project by styling Elyanna.
 In 2023, the singer made history as the first artist to perform a set entirely in Arabic at the Coachella Valley Music and Arts Festival.

 That the same year, her song "Ala Bali" was featured on Netflix comedy-drama series Mo.
 She also performed at the El Gouna Film Festival and paid tribute to Palestine with her single "Olive Branch (غصن زيتون)".
 In 2024, Elyanna sold out her debut North American tour and ended it with the announcement of her debut studio album, Woledto, released on April 12 alongside a music video for "Ganeni".

 Boutayna Chokrane praised the record on her review for Pitchfork, stating that it "plays with Arab pop, R&B, EDM, and jazz to express the nuances of love, loss, and longing".
 She was positive of the "subtle yet poignant references to identity, displacement, and cultural resilience" as well, as those "underscore [Elyanna's] sorrow and ferocity".
 Moreover, the singer has been featured on the covers of numerous magazines worldwide, including Billboard Arabia, Vogue Arabia, Rolling Stone, Cosmopolitan ME and GQ.
 On 29 June 2024, she was invited by British rock band Coldplay to perform the songs "We Pray" and "Arabesque" at the 2024 Glastonbury Festival.
 On July 22, the singer officially announced the Woledto Tour, with concerts in North America and Europe between October and December 2024.
 Elyanna performed alongside Coldplay for Saturday Night Live on 5 October 2024.

+In 2026, Elyanna collaborated with Canadian singer Jessie Reyez on "Illuminate", the fourth single from the 2026 FIFA World Cup soundtrack.
+Produced by Cirkut.
+The song was released through SALXCO UAM and Def Jam Recordings.
+Elyanna also performed at the 2026 FIFA World Cup opening ceremony in Toronto.
+The line-up for the ceremony at Toronto's BMO Field also included Alanis Morissette, Michael Bublé, and Alessia Cara.